einast/einast.github.io/_posts/2019-11-26-TeamsAzureAutomation.md

 I outlined a workflow on how I would like to solve this.

 ![](/images/AzureAutomationWorkflow.png)

- Since I possibly have to create Azure Automation variables that does not exist, I will use cmdlets from the **AzureRM.Automation module**.

  I need to declare some new variables in the script.
 I add the necessary variables for the parameters I will run in the script: